 The following is a list of major literary awards and prizes for writing by women.
 The description of each is taken directly from the associated website.

 NB: These awards are given by nomination.
-I have a separate resources page with contests open to entries by authors themselves.
+I have a separate resource page with contests open to entries by authors themselves.

 This list is a work in progress.
 If you find a non-working link or know that award is no longer on offer, or if you know of a prize that should be added to this list, please do let me know.
 I appreciate your help in making this list as comprehensive as possible.
 Thank you!

 — Nicole Melanson